Are Stress And Anxiety Disrupting Your Relationships or Personal Life?

-Are you a young adult struggling with a sense of fear and self-doubt as a result of a difficult break-up or some other relational wounding in the past?
-Do you feel so compelled to be perfect and please everyone that you have trouble setting boundaries or communicating your needs—whether to parents, friends, or romantic partners?
+Are you someone who is struggling with a sense of fear and self-doubt as a result of a difficult break-up or some other relational wounding in the past?
+Do you feel so compelled to be perfect and please everyone that you have trouble setting boundaries or communicating your needs — whether to parents, friends, or romantic partners?

-Perhaps you are a college student who is overwhelmed by the stress of choosing the right career or partner and you need some impartial guidance.
-Or maybe you are so consumed by negative thoughts and incessant worry that you can’t focus at work, sleep at night, or even connect with others in a meaningful way.
+Perhaps you are a college student or recent graduate entering the work field who is overwhelmed by the stress of choosing the right career or partner and you need some impartial guidance.
+Or, maybe you are so consumed by negative thoughts and incessant worry that you can’t focus at work, sleep at night, or even connect with others in a meaningful way.

-Anxiety has a subtle way of disrupting life that isn’t always obvious, especially if you are a young adult navigating the uncertainties of the future.
-For instance, you may be so stressed out by the sheer pressures of the world—juggling personal aspirations, dating, professional goals, and familial expectations—that you feel conflicted and trapped.
+Anxiety has a subtle way of disrupting life that isn’t always obvious, especially if you are navigating the uncertainties of the future.
+For instance, you may be so stressed out by the sheer pressures of the world — juggling personal aspirations, dating, professional goals, and familial expectations — that you feel conflicted and trapped.

 As a therapist and the founder of Inward Healing Therapy, I understand that overcoming anxiety on your own can be difficult.
 However, with the guidance of my compassionate and empathetic support, I truly believe you can find greater fulfillment in your professional, spiritual, and romantic life.

-Everyone, regardless of their age, experiences anxiety—and more specifically, relationship anxiety.
-A growing reason for that is because society, technology, and our culture have changed drastically in a short time.
+Everyone, regardless of their age, experiences anxiety — and more specifically, relationship anxiety.
+A growing reason for that is that society, technology, and our culture have changed drastically in a short time.
 That’s especially evident in the world of social media, online dating, and our 24-hour news cycle.

 Unfortunately, most young people lack the resources and skills needed to manage anxiety symptoms and improve their relationships independently.
 Although family and friends can be powerful sources of support, they don’t always have the emotional bandwidth or knowledge to be there when needed.